-When there is no FAD outbreak currently in the US but investigation of a potential FAD event on a premise in NC is determined to be of intermediate or high suspicion, the SV will notify the Director of Emergency Programs Division (NCDA&CS) who will then notify NCEM.
-This constitutes Level 4 activation status for the SERT.
+When there is no FAD outbreak currently in the US, but investigation of a potential FAD event on a premises in NC is determined to be of intermediate or high suspicion, the SV will notify the Director of Emergency Programs Division (NCDA&CS) who will then notify NCEM.
+This constitutes an Enhanced Watch status for the SERT.
 The SV and EP Director will make a determination regarding the activation of an IMT or team notification of the investigation.